LableOrg/java-uniqueid/README.md

 ```

 The `LocalUniqueIDGenerator` assumes that you can guarantee that it is the only generator
-with that specific generator-ID and cluster-ID combination, during its lifetime.
+with the generator-ID and cluster-ID combination you chose, during its lifetime.

 If there is a fixed number of processes that may generate IDs, you can assign one of the
 64 possible generator-IDs to each one.
 For a more in-depth explanation of generator-IDs